Surfing-Chef/themes/amadeus-child/readme.txt

 :: SCRIPT
-? use background fixed on video for background in header ? the video height should match the screen height (center video and hide overflow ) ? check link to google fonts
+? use background fixed on video for background in header ? the video height should match the screen height (center video and hide overflow ) (nov9) check link to google fonts

 :: WP
-- Check tagline punctuation
+(nov9) Check tagline punctuation
-- Add fields to front page - Quote and Author
+(nov9) Add fields to front page - Quote and Author

 Nov 9, 2016
 :: WP
 - Checked tagline punctuation
 - Added custom fields to front page - Quote and Author

+:: GITHUB
+- Created Amadeus-Child Branch
+-- Simplified Directory

+:: SCRIPT
+- checked link to google fonts - removed link to 'Passion One'